AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 ## 4.1 Definition Of Fundamental Types ## {#alib_boxing_fundamentals_def}

-So called "Fundamental C++ types" are \https{specified by the C++ language,de.cppreference.com/w/cpp/language/types}.
+so-called "Fundamental C++ types" are \https{specified by the C++ language,de.cppreference.com/w/cpp/language/types}.

 In short, those are all types that can be defined using a <b>valid combination</b> of the type keywords